YogurtTheHorse/highscores/readme.md

 Simple micro-service for saving high-scores in redis.
-With free to use node in case you don't want to host it yourself
+With free to use node in case you don't want to host it yourself with [Unity integration](#unity-integration)

 # Hosting
 This project is build to use with Docker, but any other ASP.NET Core hosting solutions would be fine.
 To start you need to setup Redis database and provide connection string in format of StackExchange.Redis [connection strings](https://stackexchange.github.io/StackExchange.Redis/Configuration#basic-configuration-strings).
 For example by adding it to appsettings.json like that: